 6. Muggle Tours

 For Harry Potter fans, Muggle Tours are a brilliant way to see some London highlights.
 The walking tours start by London Bridge, and take in areas which were used as Harry Potter filming locations or which inspired author J.K.
 Rowling.
 The tour guides share intriguing background details about the famous books and films, as well as information about London’s history - and they also perform some magic tricks along the way.
 We really enjoyed this tour and would definitely go again.
 Tours last around two and a half hours.

-Showcasing scientific, medical and technological achievements from around the world, the museum has more than 15,000 objects on display, from steam engines to space ships, computers to fighter planes.
+Showcasing scientific, medical and technological achievements from around the world, the Science Museum in London has more than 15,000 objects on display, from steam engines to space ships, computers to fighter planes.
 The Apollo 10 command capsule is a highlight: it went around the moon in 1969 and is astonishing to see today, because it looks so small.
 There are some excellent interactive exhibits at the museum, particularly in the Wellcome Wing.
 Entry to the museum is free.